+35725368683

 Yacht Classification Societies or Class Societies

-A classification society ensures that a vessel follows certain construction, design, and technology requirements.
+A classification society ensures that a vessel follows certain requirements for construction, design, and technology.

 The confirmation certificate does not guarantee seaworthiness or safety, only that the yacht complies with society’s rules.
 However, the certificate increases the price of a vessel and lowers the insurance premium.